gyowyx96/PokemonFinder/README.md

 ---

 This is a **work-in-progress project** I'm building to learn and improve my **React fundamentals**.
+Currently the game is in italian but i'm working on a multi-lenguage selector.

 If you have any suggestions or feedback, feel free to contact me!